SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ### Files that you don't need to look at

 `index.js` and `world.js` don't really matter. `./lib/utils/langs.js` used to work, but we're not sure it does anymore.
 No one has used it yet, so we're waiting to experiment until someone expresses a need or we have some extra time.

+# Footnotes

+[1] To be clear, our framework is a misuse of cucumberjs. cucumberjs is geared towards behavior driven development.
+We try to make BDD available to our developers, but it's not always possible and not necessarily our goal.